BungRipta83/canopy-web3/README.md

-# 🌿 Canopy Web3 (Modular Smart Contracts)
+# 🌿 Canopy Web3

-A lightweight Web3 architecture inspired by Canopy:
+A modular smart contract system inspired by Canopy architecture.

+## 🔥 Features
-- Sub-chain logic → CanopyStorage
+- Sub-chain simulation (Storage)
-- Shared security → CanopyStaking
+- Shared security via staking

-## 🚀 Quick Start
+## 🚀 Use Case
-npm install
-npm run compile
-npm run test

-## 🌐 Deploy (Sepolia)
-cp .env.example .env
-# isi RPC_URL & PRIVATE_KEY
-npm run deploy:sepolia

-## 📦 Tech Stack
-- Hardhat
-- Ethers.js
-- Solidity 0.8.x

-## 📜 License
-MIT
+This project simulates how small applications (sub-chains) can leverage shared security using staking.